Remote & Renewable. Expert install for remote cottages, islands & communities. Diagnosis & repairs for code-deficient and/or problematic systems.

 Troubleshooting and Repairs

-Looking to “unplug” your conventional home and go off-grid?
+Sometimes this is possible, but generally speaking unplugging your conventional home and going off the utility is NOT cost-effective.
 You may see encouraging advice elsewhere, but we’ll tell you right now, it’s not realistic.
 Read about your grid-tied options here.

 How big does my off-grid energy system have to be?

 Sizing an off-grid solar system requires more due diligence than a grid-tied solar system.
 If your grid-tied solar system is too small for all of your loads, you just buy what you need from the grid.
 With off-grid, you are on your own.
 If you didn’t make enough electricity during the day, you may have to postpone vacuuming your rug until the next sunny day.

 Do a loads calculation.
 This will list out everything you’ll be powering; how many watts it draws and for how many hours a day.
 From there, we can help you determine the best system for your needs.

 Do I need a backup generator for my off-grid system?